tiwariakshat47/YeterlyAI/README.md

 We have been proposed a solution to this through YeterlyAI's - Translation from Turkish Sign Language (TSL) to text (overarching).

-However a more applicable, 10 week scope that we have been tasked with is to create a mobile application to provide instant ASL to English text translation.
-This way we the team at YeterlyAI could perform integration to create a Turkish Sign Language translator
+However a more applicable, 10 week project-scope, that we have been tasked with is to create a mobile application to provide instant ASL to English text translation.
+This way the team at YeterlyAI could perform integration to create a Turkish Sign Language translator
 What is our user base?
  - Non-ASL Users
  - ASL Learners